-- Topsoil removed during the establishment of the site camp and the working area must be spread evenly over the entire site camp area and all other disturbed/ exposed areas after those areas have been ripped, scarified, shaped and contoured (as required). - Where necessary seeding and planting of vegetation can take place after the replacement of the topsoil.
+- Surfaces are to be checked for waste products from activities such as concreting or asphalting and cleared in a manner approved by the ECO. - Any contaminated soil must be collected and disposed of as hazardous waste. - All construction waste, litter and rubble are to be removed from the site and re-used elsewhere, or recycled/disposed of at an appropriate facility. - Burying or burning of waste or rubble on site is prohibited. - All areas within the working area and site camp that have become devoid of vegetation or where soils have been compacted due to construction activities should be scarified or ripped. - Topsoil removed during the establishment of the site camp and the working area must be spread evenly over the entire site camp area and all other disturbed/ exposed areas after those areas have been ripped, scarified, shaped and contoured (as required). - Where necessary seeding and planting of vegetation can take place after the replacement of the topsoil.
 Hardy, drought tolerant, non-invasive plant species must be selected.
 If needed, a layer of mulch can be applied to the newly shaped/landscaped and topsoiled areas.
-The mulch will serve to limit erosion and will promote the re-vegetation of the site by retaining moisture in the soil and providing organic material (compost) for new plant growth. - Erosion features that have developed due to construction within the aquatic habitat due to the project are required to be stabilised.
-This may also include the need to deactivate any erosion headcuts/rills/gullies that may have developed. - All exposed soils and recently topsoiled areas are to be re-vegetated or stabilised to the satisfaction of the ECO, to protect these areas from wind and water erosion.
+The mulch will serve to limit erosion and will promote the re-vegetation of the site by retaining moisture in the soil and providing organic material (compost) for new plant growth. - All exposed soils and recently topsoiled areas are to be re-vegetated or stabilised to the satisfaction of the ECO, to protect these areas from wind and water erosion.
 No areas are to be left exposed to erosive forces.
-Erosion protection measures that can be applied include mulching (described above), the placement of geotextile, onion bags filled with wood chips, brush-packing or other similar measures. - Any topsoil, subsoil or other excavated material that cannot be utilised during site rehabilitation must be removed from the site and reused elsewhere on the property or disposed of at an appropriate disposal site. - Disturbed soils must be revegetated with the local indigenous vegetation such as that which occurs at the site, or provided with other suitable cover. - Erosion features that have developed due to construction within the aquatic habitat due to the project are required to be stabilised. - It is recommended that follow-up alien clearing be conducted 6 months after construction is complete and thereafter annually for 3 years (or longer is alien recruitment is still evident on site). - The following mitigation measures proposed by the Freshwater Specialist should be implemented: - o The area must be maintained through alien invasive plant species removal (which is the landowner's responsibility regardless of mitigation associated with this project) and the establishment of indigenous vegetation cover to filter run-off before it enters the freshwater habitat. - o The solid domestic waste must be removed and disposed of offsite.
-All post-construction building material and waste must be cleared in accordance with the EMPr. - Removal of vegetation must only be when essential for the continuation of the project.
-Do not allow any disturbance to the adjoining natural vegetation cover or soils.
+Erosion protection measures that can be applied include mulching (described above), the placement of geotextile, onion bags filled with wood chips, brush-packing or other similar measures. - Any topsoil, subsoil or other excavated material that cannot be utilised during site rehabilitation must be removed from the site and reused elsewhere on the property or disposed of at an appropriate disposal site. - Disturbed soils must be revegetated with the local indigenous vegetation such as that which occurs at the site, or provided with other suitable cover. - It is recommended that follow-up alien clearing be conducted 6 months after construction is complete and thereafter annually for 3 years (or longer is alien recruitment is still evident on site).